balazspete/multi-hop-train-journey-booking/README.md

 Individual Programming Project for Mobile and Ubiquitous Computing

+#### Requirements

+* Design and implement (a prototype) of a system to allow travel agents to perform on-line booking of (multi-hop) train journeys.
+    * Focus on choosing an appropriate organization of the system and suitable algorithms for ticket booking and cancellation.
+    * Use only sockets for communication between the parts of the system and write in Java.
+* May ignore security and availability concerns - specifically you may assume that nodes and disks do not fail but you should allow for the possibility of communication failure.
+* You need only provide a rudimentary user interface.
+* In designing the system you should also consider that such a system might have to scale to support different deployments.

+#### Disclaimers

-See `Report.pdf` for more information.
+* See `Report.pdf` for more information.

-Under MIT License, see `LICENSE` for more information.
+* Under MIT License, see `LICENSE` for more information.

-Repository public since Thursday, 19th of December 2013 (_13 days past demonstration and submission date of 6 December 2013_).
+* Repository public since Thursday, 19th of December 2013 (_13 days past demonstration and submission date of 6 December 2013_).

 ## Compile data